StevenACoffman/go-spew/README.md

 # Go Spew

 This is a dumb container that randomly generates and emits structured log messages on a regular interval for testing a log pipeline.
+This is useful for watermarking in kafka topics

 ## How to run it in kubernetes